-- (a) Nurse Caregivers who accrue six weeks annual leave in accordance with (i)(a) of this Clause will be paid an additional loading of 50% for work performed on public holidays (in lieu of any shift penalties otherwise payable), plus; - (b) Additional leave (a working day) is granted where a special or proclaimed PH (not being one of the 11 specifically named public holidays prescribed by subclause (iii) of this clause) occurs during a period of annual leave. - (c) Caregivers who accrue four weeks annual leave in accordance with (i)(b) or (i)(d) and who work on a public holiday may elect to be paid an additional loading of either a) 150% or b) 50% plus time off for time actually worked in lieu of any shift penalties otherwise payable.
+- (a) Nurse Caregivers who accrue six weeks annual leave in accordance with (i)(a) of this Clause will be paid an additional loading of 50% for work performed on public holidays (in lieu of any shift penalties otherwise payable), plus; - (b) Caregivers who accrue four weeks annual leave in accordance with (i)(b) or (i)(d) and who work on a public holiday may elect to be paid an additional loading of either a) 150% or b) 50% plus time off for time actually worked in lieu of any shift penalties otherwise payable.
 Provided that an election can only be made or varied on commencement or anniversary.
-Where payment is made in lieu of leave in respect of the time worked on a public holiday payment shall be made for a minimum of four hours' work, and any balance of the day or shift not worked shall be paid at ordinary rates. - (d) Where a rostered day off for a shiftworker who accrues four weeks annual leave in accordance with (i)(b) of this Clause coincides with a public holiday they shall be paid one day's pay or, if they elect, have one day added to annual leave.
-Provided that an election can only be made or varied on commencement or anniversary. - (e) Where a public holiday falls on a day approved as annual leave for a caregiver who accrues four weeks annual leave in accordance with (i)(b) or (i)(d) of this Clause, the day shall be paid as a public holiday and the annual leave shall be recredited. - (iii) For the purpose of this subclause the following are to be public holidays, namely: New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Sunday, Easter Monday, Anzac Day, Queen's Birthday, Local Labour Day, Christmas Day, Boxing Day and any other day duly proclaimed and observed as a public holiday within the area in which the hospital is situated.
+Where payment is made in lieu of leave in respect of the time worked on a public holiday payment shall be made for a minimum of four hours' work, and any balance of the day or shift not worked shall be paid at ordinary rates. - (c) Where a rostered day off for a shiftworker who accrues four weeks annual leave in accordance with (i)(b) of this Clause coincides with a public holiday they shall be paid one day's pay or, if they elect, have one day added to annual leave.
+Provided that an election can only be made or varied on commencement or anniversary. - (iii) For the purpose of this subclause the following are to be public holidays, namely: New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Sunday, Easter Monday, Anzac Day, Queen's Birthday, Local Labour Day, Christmas Day, Boxing Day and any other day duly proclaimed and observed as a public holiday within the area in which the hospital is situated.

-- (a) Nurse Caregivers shall in addition be entitled to a public holiday on either: - (1) The August Bank Holiday. - (2) A day between Christmas and New Year between Monday to Friday that is not gazetted as a public holiday. - (3) Any other day agreed between the Nurse Caregiver and the Employer.
+- (a) Nurse Caregivers shall in addition be entitled to a public holiday on either: - (1) The August Bank Holiday. - (2) A day between Christmas and New Year between Monday to Friday that is not gazetted as a public holiday.

+(3) Any other day agreed between the Nurse Caregiver and the Employer.

-Provided that
+Provided that: